 We support a pathway to citizenship for all immigrants brought to the United States as children.
 For most of these young people, the United States is the only homeland they have ever known.
 126,000 Texans have been granted DACA status since 2012 and ending DACA would cost the Texas economy $6.1 billion in GDP annually.
 We do not support the decision to continue or do away with DACA being left up to the Supreme Court and strongly encourage Congress to pass legislation providing a permanent pathway to citizenship for all “Dreamers”.

 No Barriers to Higher Education for Immigrant Students

-We believe all students have equal opportunity to attend school and technical and advanced degrees.
+We believe all students should have an equal opportunity to attend school and earn technical and advanced degrees.
 Plyer v.
 Doe, a 1982 Supreme Court decision, decided that all students, regardless of their immigration status, were guaranteed a K-12 education in the United States.
 We believe the ruling should extend to technical and higher education.

 We are proud Texas became the first state in the United States, in 2001, to provide in-state tuition rates and state-funded financial aid for qualifying undocumented students wanting to pursue higher education.
 (Texas SB 1403, SB 1528).